cuckoosandbox/cuckoo/docs/book/src/installation/upgrade.rst

 If you are using a custom database (MySQL, PostgreSQL or SQLite in a non-default location) edit "alembic.ini" and change "sqlalchemy.url" to point your database.
+Before starting the migration script you must set your database connection in "cuckoo.conf" if you are using a custom one.

 Run the database migrations with::